Did you know the best tool for a creative is an idea journal?

 If you desire to try, the first week or two will be harsh, especially if you want to originate more ideas per day.
 Still, after a while, it will become not only a pleasurable habit but also an amazing resource for a writer.

-This is the best tool for a creative, an idea journal.
+This is the best tool for a creative: the idea journal.